Advances in Treatment for PTSD

 From the mid- 20th century onwards, we in the US have experienced an almost constant expansion of awareness about how our cultural norms get transmitted and changed.
 The modern social movements towards equality have all been comprised of various groups pointing out unexamined cultural and personal assumptions.
 These vocalizations have made huge impacts on the quality of life for members of those groups.
 While the groups have been diverse, the basic formula for bringing issues to more awareness has been more similar than dissimilar.
 In the early stages, small and decidedly fringe groups start questioning the status quo, until their demands for equality move to the center of our cultural values.
 With the concept of Cultural PTSD, there is every reason to believe that the same kinds of dynamics will help to spread awareness and foster healthier responses.

 Indeed, we’ve also grown more sophisticated in grasping how various systems affect our cultural contexts in general.
 With the spread of social media, like minded people are able to access information that helps the spread of information and knowledge.
-The effects of everything from the dangers of drunk driving, to the spread of slang terms like “woke”, to the effects of negative news and the effects of advertising are things people understand to be born of examining previously unexamined cultural assumptions.
-This awareness makes it easier to grasp the general concept that another item can be affecting how we respond individually as members of this particular culture.
-In this case it happens to be trauma.
+The effects of everything from the dangers of drunk driving, to the spread of slang terms like “woke”, [which with a deep sigh I now need to edit in 2022 and say: I wrote this article well before those on the right tried to misappropriate the term in completely misguided quests to (unironically) hurl it as an insult to folks who are using reason and compassion in how they analyze the world].
+Anyway, many of us are able to more quickly see how examining previously unexamined cultural assumptions often leads to improvements in how people are treated in our immediate spheres, and in the larger world.

-While a general understanding that cultural legacies full of trauma have triggered trauma based reactions on a cultural level is not currently the norm for most people, the awareness of it can spread fairly easily by illuminating some of the many corollaries between individual PTSD and Cultural PTSD.
+While a general understanding that cultural legacies full of trauma have triggered trauma based reactions on a cultural level is not currently the norm for most people, it is still my hope that the awareness of it can spread fairly easily by illuminating some of the many corollaries between individual PTSD and Cultural PTSD.